 Treatment of fecal incontinence is challenging.
 The goal of treatment is to restore continence and to improve the quality of life.
-Dietary and medical management are recommended as first-line therapy for patients with fecal incontinence.
+Dietary and medical management are initially recommended for patients with fecal incontinence.
 If fecal incontinence is a result of or in conjunction with anatomic defects (e.g., rectovaginal fistula, rectal or hemorrhoidal prolapse etc.), the defects should be corrected first as this often improves or eliminates the incontinence.
+I Although most current interventions show modest improvements, there is limited evidence to support any treatments for fecal incontinence past three to six months.34

 Sacral neuromodulation is thought to modulate rectal sensation by activating or deactivating chemical mediating receptors, stimulating the afferent pathway, and changing brain activity relevant to the continence.
-Sacral neuromodulation has consistently shown to result in a reduction in frequency of fecal incontinence episodes and may be considered for incontinent patients with and without sphincter defects.
-Sphincter repair (sphincteroplasty) may be offered to symptomatic patients with a defined defect of the external anal sphincter.
-Implantation of an artificial bowel sphincter remains an effective tool for select patients with severe fecal incontinence; however, its use is limited by complications including explantation in up to one-third of patients.2
+Sacral neuromodulation has consistently resulted in a reduction in frequency of fecal incontinence episodes and may be considered for incontinent patients with and without sphincter defects.
+Sphincter repair (sphincteroplasty) can be a treatment option for symptomatic patients with a defined defect of the external anal sphincter.
+Implantation of an artificial bowel sphincter remains an effective tool for select patients with severe fecal incontinence; however, its use is limited by complications including explanation in up to one-third of patients.^{1,2,5}

 Injectable bulking agents [e.g., dextranomer/hyaluronic acid (Solesta)] have been investigated for the treatment of fecal incontinence.
-However, evidence in the peer review literature evaluating this treatment is limited.
-There is a paucity of randomized, controlled trials and studies are limited by their small study sizes.
-A prospective multicenter trial of 136 patients with fecal incontinence who received non-animal stabilized hyaluronic acid/dextranomer (NASHA Dx) bulking agent reported it provided a significant improvement of fecal incontinence symptoms in a majority of patients and this effect was stable during the course of the follow-up and maintained for 3 years.3 Long-term data is lacking, however, regarding the durability of this treatment.
+However, evidence in the peer reviewed literature evaluating this treatment is limited.
+There is a paucity of randomized, controlled trials, and studies are limited by their small study sizes.2 A prospective multicenter trial of 136 patients with fecal incontinence who received non-animal stabilized hyaluronic acid/dextranomer (NASHA Dx) bulking agent reported it provided a significant improvement of fecal incontinence symptoms in a majority of patients, and this effect was stable during the course of the follow-up and was maintained for three years.3 Long-term data is lacking, however, regarding the durability of this treatment.6 thereby reducing the number of fecal incontinence episodes.
+The device is initially fitted and inflated by a clinician with the use of a pump, and after proper fitting, the patient can inflate and deflate the device at home as needed.
+The device was granted FDA approval through the de novo classification process based on non-clinical testing as well as a clinical trial of 61 women with fecal incontinence treated with the device.
+The trial showed that after one month almost 80 percent of women in the study experienced a 50 percent decrease in the number of fecal incontinence episodes while using the device, as compared to baseline.
+Studies to date are limited by size and lack of long term evidence.^{9,10}

 Transanal radiofrequency therapy (e.g., Secca procedure) is another procedure proposed for the treatment of fecal incontinence).
 This procedure uses thermo-controlled delivery of radiofrequency energy to the anal canal.
 The reported evidence is relatively sparse and has relevant limitations.
-Most studies have been small single-center series with short to mid-term follow-up.
+Most studies have been small single-center series with short to mid-term follow-up.^{7,8}

-The Eclipse System (Pelvalon Inc) is a nonsurgical vaginal bowel-control system for the treatment of fecal incontinence in women 18 to 75 years old who have had four or more FI episodes in a two-week period.
+The Eclipse System (Pelvalon Inc) is a nonsurgical vaginal bowel-control system for the treatment of fecal incontinence in women 18 to 75 years old who have had four or more fecal incontinence episodes in a two-week period.
 The device includes an inflatable balloon, which is placed in the vagina.
-Upon inflation, the balloon exerts pressure through the vaginal wall onto the rectal area, thereby reducing the number of FI episodes.
-The device is initially fitted and inflated by a clinician (with the use of a pump) and after proper fitting, the patient can inflate and deflate the device at home as needed.
-The device was granted FDA approval through the de novo classification process based on non-clinical testing as well as a clinical trial of 61 women with FI treated with the device.
-The trial showed that after one month almost 80 percent of women in the study experienced a 50 percent decrease in the number of FI episodes while using the device, as compared to baseline.
-Studies to date are limited by size and lack of long term evidence.
+Upon inflation, the balloon exerts pressure through the vaginal wall onto the rectal area,